Fragrance-Free Sunscreens for Sensitive Skin: 5 Top Picks

 ✅ Pros

-• Simple, no-nonsense wear for reactive skin
+• Simple all-mineral option for highly reactive skin

 ❌ Cons